 Earlier in her career, she worked as Professional Staff at the U.S. Senate Committee on Indian Affairs during Senator John Barrasso’s (R-WY) time as Chairman.
 She also worked in the offices of Senator Tom Coburn (R-OK) and Representative Dan Boren (D-OK).

-Natasha was listed on the District of Columbia Courts 2020 Capital Pro Bono Honor Roll with high honors.
+Natasha was listed on the District of Columbia Courts 2020 and 2021 Capital Pro Bono Honor Roll with high honors.
 Natasha has been an invited speaker for the National Congress of American Indians, the Coalition of Large Tribes, local D.C. law firms, several academic institutions, and other tribal organizations.
 She also volunteers regularly as a member of the Junior League of Washington.